Andřej Studenič

 Andřej Studenič (born 18 June 1977 in Bratislava) is a racing driver.
 Studenič started his hillclimb career in 1993, competing at a professional level until 1998 when he made the move to full-time circuit racing.
 He joined the Central European Touring Car Championship in 1997 with the Audi team, moving to Super Tourenwagen Cup in 1999.

-After a quiet 2000, he returned to drive part of the German V8Star Series season in 2001, competing sparsely in 2002 with one FIA GT Championship Class B race for Machanek Porsche.
-He joined the Porsche Supercup for 2003 and 2004, and in 2005, he competed in Class B of the GT Championship again, with Rudolf Machánek.
+After a quiet 2000, he returned to drive part of the German V8Star Series season in 2001, competing sparsely in 2002 with one FIA GT Championship race in N-GT class for Machanek Porsche.
+He joined the Porsche Supercup for 2003 and 2004, and in 2005, he competed in GT2 of the FIA GT Championship again, with Rudolf Machánek.